 The periphery of each meniscus is attached to the joint capsule.
 The attachment is firmer in case of the medial meniscus.

 Popliteus muscle tendon passes through a defect in the attachment of the joint capsule to the lateral meniscus, popliteal hiatus.
 Contraction by the popliteus during knee flexion pulls the lateral meniscus posteriorly, avoiding entrapment within the joint space.
 The similar muscular attachment lacks on the medial side.

 During motion, the firmly attached medial meniscus moves only by few millimeters whereas lateral meniscus may move at least 1 cm.

 The blood supply to the menisci is by parameniscal capillary plexus supplying the synovial and capsular tissues.
 This anastomosis is formed by branches of my medial and lateral geniculate arteries.
 This supply is responsible for blood supply to the peripheries [10-25 percent] whereas rest of meniscus derives nutrition from synovial fluid.

 The tear in the area supplied by arteries is called red tear and in a non-vascular area are called white tear.

 A red tear heals better.

-A classification system based on red or white tear is given below.
+A classification system based on a red or white tear is given below.

 A tear in the vascular periphery completely is called red-red tear.
 Both sides of the tear are in tissue with a functional blood supply, a situation that promotes healing.